bwobbones/fullcalendar5-rightclick/README.md

 # fullcalendar5-rightclick

 Monkey patch to expose right-click events through fullcalendar dateClick

 A truly ugly hack to while we wait for https://github.com/fullcalendar/fullcalendar/pull/6044 to be merged.

+Now updated to support FullCalendar 6. **If you need to run FullCalendar5 use v1.0.2.**

 To install